lukaszkn/data-software-engineering-interview-questions/content/amazon_redshift.md

 - SVL views often join STL + STV/ SVV to give richer context (per-step, per-slice metrics).
 - Always correlate query id (query column) across STL/SVL tables to stitch timeline/metrics together.

-If you want, I can paste exact query snippets for any of the troubleshooting workflows above (slow query root cause, WLM queue analysis, table skew analysis, disk hotspot analysis).

 ## How do you detect disk-based (spilled) operations and insufficient memory in queries?
 Short answer: look for spill/disk messages in stl_alert_event_log and for per-step disk usage/memory usage in the SVL/STL diagnostic views (SVL_QUERY_REPORT / SVL_QUERY_METRICS / STL_EXPLAIN), and corroborate with the Console Query monitoring or CloudWatch I/O metrics.
 If you see non‑zero disk usage (or explicit “spilled to disk” alerts) and memory usage near/above the WLM allotment, the query spilled or is memory constrained.